nagonzalezf/starsalign/CONTRIBUTING.md

 ## Suggesting new functionalities

 If you have ideas for this library then It would be awesome to hear from you.

-Any ideas & suggestions are welcomed.
+Any ideas & suggestions are always welcomed.